 Medical school is an important yet stressful time in every aspiring physician’s career.
 Unlike an undergraduate pre-med program, graduate medical school is when you actually learn what it takes to become a physician.

-If you’re considering applying to medical school or getting ready to start your graduate training, here are five things to know before entering medical school.
+If you’re considering applying to a top medical school, you must start UCAT preparation today.
+Here are five other things to know before entering medical school.

 1. Licensing Exams Require Extensive Preparation